corentin-P/Portfolio/README.md

 This repository contains basic graphical components and architecture to create a Portfolio or a showcase site without programming.

+You can find an exemple website [here](https://portfolio-demo.corentin-piquerez.fr/), which contains all the graphical components available.

 ## Create your own website

 First, I really recommend you to mirror this repository, so you have your own repository with a copy of this one in it.